johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:

-- **Panel Component:** Set apart the image in some way for the instances in which the width is less than the width of the container.
 - **Map Component:** Padding issue between the map component and the contact info component.
 Test both.
 - **UGA Section & People Menu:** Finish new top section desing in preparation for UGA branding update.
 - **Site Search:** Expanding Search needs to autofocus on safari mobile.